Family in rose garden 1500x390

 Enjoy a family break in the Suffolk countryside in historic Bury St Edmunds this May Half Term

-Whether you're looking for something to do on a spring afternoon or for a bank holiday weekend, Bury St Edmunds has something for everyone.
-In May, explore the town's historical sights such as the imposing Abbey Ruins, West Stow Anglo Saxon Village where you can learn what Saxon life was like, or the fascinating Moyse's Hall Museum; Winner of Suffolk's Family-Friendly Museum of the Year 2017, Horrible Histories creator Terry Deary has helped the museum bring Bury St Edmunds’ gruesome history to life for children.
+In May, explore the town's historical sights such as the imposing Abbey Ruins, West Stow Anglo Saxon Village where you can learn what Saxon life was like, or the fascinating Moyse's Hall Museum; Horrible Histories creator Terry Deary has helped the museum bring Bury St Edmunds’ gruesome history to life for children.

-If the weather is on your side, there are plenty of outdoor activities to enjoy in the sunshine too; like one of Bury St Edmunds' famous tours, or a cycle ride around National Trust Ickworth House, Park & Gardens and an outdoor adventure with Explore 4x4 and Wild Tracks.
+If the weather is on your side, there are plenty of outdoor activities to enjoy in the sunshine too; like one of Bury St Edmunds' famous tours, or a cycle ride around National Trust Ickworth House, Park & Gardens, explore the Beowulf and Grendel Trail at West Stow.
+For those looking for a slower pace, you can get away from it all with a walk and picnic at Nowton Park, Lackford Lakes and Brandon Country Park; where you can take leisurely walks through nature trails and flower gardens.

 Bury St Edmunds Powered by DestinationCore